venkat/venkat.github.io/_drafts/2014-08-12-expanding-your-rest-api.markdown

 {%endhighlight%}

 <p></p>
 This way, you can now do a HTTP GET on /users/41/ when you want to get the details of the user who left the comment with id 234.
-This approach has three main advantages - you limit the amount of data you transfer, you just need to send the reference id or URL of the user, not the entire resource.
+This approach has three main advantages.
+First, you limit the amount of data you transfer since you just need to send the reference id or URL of the user, not the entire resource.
 Second, it is efficient, you save the time that would have been spent on serializing the user resource.
 Third, cuts off a database lookup.
 This is possibly the biggest win - as my guru Tom Christie notes, lookups can [significantly slow down your service](http://www.dabapps.com/blog/api-performance-profiling-django-rest-framework/).

 But there is one significant disadvantage, network latency.
 You can only fetch the user resource (over the network) once you fetch the comment and get the user reference from it.
 So, if you need to list 10 comments, you will have to make a bunch of HTTP GETs to get the details of the users who left those comments.
 This is not usually a bad thing (specially if you have cache-control setup right) if your design  and UI allow you to have some empty placeholder and the details can be loaded up asynchronously as each GET succeeds.
 In our mobile world, you should factor in the user moving in and out of data connectivity and as a result (based on the order in which the HTTP operations are executed), the more the number of pending HTTP GETs, the higher the chances of some of them failing and so you should be OK with not being able to display some of the user details.